terratenney/Computational-Tools-For-Big-Data/Exercise10/README.md

-This week we experimented with Deep Learning and neural networks using code to predict what an image is.
-We used various cat and elephant images to see if the program would guess correctly.
+This week I experimented with Deep Learning and neural networks using code to predict what an image is.
+I used various cat and elephant images to see if the program would guess correctly.
 This was all ran on a vagrant virtual machine.
 I have provided the python and python notebook files.

 NOTE: I did not write these files nor is the code complete.
-We used and experimented with it.
+I used and experimented with it.

 Exercise 3: